dnv-opensource/farn-demo/importSystemStructure/README.md

 Repeat the same steps for the initial value of "T_outside" of the "OuterWall2" component.

-Make sure that the $xyz references exactly match the fully qualified names of the referenced variables in the paramDict.
+Make sure that the $... references exactly match the fully qualified names of the referenced variables in the paramDict.

 ## Create a dependency graph image using graphviz (optional)